tendermint/tendermint/UPGRADING.md

   turned on are not affected.
 Operators who wish to enable indexing for a new node, however, must now edit the `config.toml` explicitly.

+- The function of seed nodes was modified in the past release.
+Now, seed nodes are treated identically to any other peer, however they only run the PEX reactor.
+Because of this `seeds` has been removed from the config.
+Users should add any seed nodes in the list of `bootstrap-peers`.

 ### RPC Changes

 Tendermint v0.36 adds a new RPC event subscription API.
 The existing event